Joint War Committee

 Foreign vessels are currently forbidden from entering Yemeni waters.
 Yemen does not have an effective navy of their own, so the Egyptian and Saudi navies have been mandated to enforce this.
 There are entry procedures for vessels to enter Hodeidah or Saleef port - a completed form must be sent to the Yemen Ministry of Transport, now based in Jeddah.
 The system works but needs much effort from concerned parties - there may be some vessels which the coalition will decline to authorise.

 The JWC is keeping the region under close review.
-The JWC's advisers, Herminius (Aegis DS), are very happy to take calls from members on specific issues.
+The JWC's advisers, Herminius (formerly Aegis DS), are very happy to take calls from members on specific issues.
 Lloyd's Agents office in Aden is in insurgent hands and thus closed.

 On 6th September 2017, CMF Bahrain announced a new Maritime Security Transit Corridor featuring the Bab-el-Mandeb.